ammarzuberi/pyanova-api/README.md

 * Target temperature (in Celcius, `float`)
 * Temperature display unit (`C` or `F`)

 Before setting the cooker state, you must authenticate with the Anova API.
-In the current version of `pyanova`, only email/password authentication is supported.
-You can authenticate yourself in `pyanova` like so:
+In the current version of `pyanova-api`, only email/password authentication is supported.
+You can authenticate yourself in `pyanova-api` like so:
 ```python
 cooker.authenticate('your email address goes here', 'your password goes here')
 ```